Graph Threading: Polynomial-Time Algorithm via Perfect Matching

 Consider a vertex $v$ and its neighbors $u_1, \ldots, u_{d(v)}$.
 We can think of constraint \cfourstar~as allocating $2(d(v)-1)$ units among $x_{u_1v}, \ldots, x_{u_{d(v)}v}$.
 First, we must allocate one unit to each $x_{u_iv}$ in order to satisfy \cstr{c1}.
 This leaves $d(v) - 2$ units to distribute among the edges.

-We show how to simulate this distribution problem by constructing a graph $H$ that has a perfect matching if and only if, for every vertex $v$, we are able to distribute $d(v)-2$ units among its neighboring $x_{u_i v}$.
+We show how to simulate this distribution problem by constructing a graph $H$ that has a perfect matching if and only if, for every vertex $v$, we can distribute $d(v)-2$ units among its neighboring $x_{u_i v}$.
 Thus $H$ has a perfect matching if and only if $G$ has a perfect threading.